You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 US Patents and Regulatory Information for CYCLOPHOSPHAMIDE

-CYCLOPHOSPHAMIDE is protected by four US patents.
+CYCLOPHOSPHAMIDE is protected by three US patents.

 Applicant Tradename Generic Name Dosage NDA Approval Date TE Type RLD RS Patent No. Patent Expiration Product Substance Delist Req.
 Exclusivity Expiration